Bill Thomas (Alaska politician): 24th Alaska State Legislature

-since 2004.
 He served as co-chair of the Finance Committee and was a member of the Legislative Budget & Audit Committee.
-He also chaired the Governor and the Legislature Finance Subcommittees for the 27th Legislature.
+He chaired the Governor and the Legislature Finance Subcommittees for the 27th Legislature.

 2012 election loss

-Due to an Alaskan Supreme Court order, the redistricting board has redrawn the district lines for the 2012 election based on state constitutional requirements.
-Major changes have been proposed to the Southeast region, including Thomas's district.
-The proposed plan combines the 5th District with Juneau, the state capital directly to the south.
-Constituents from Haines Borough have objected to the new map, town mayor Stephanie Scott stated "we do not believe that we are socio-economically integrated with the Mendenhall Valley, we don't have the same concerns, the same needs."
+Due to an Alaskan Supreme Court order, the redistricting board redrew the district lines for the 2012 election based on state constitutional requirements.
+Major changes were proposed to the Southeast region, including Thomas' district.
+A proposed plan combined the 5th District with Juneau, the state capital directly to the south.
+Constituents from the Haines Borough objected to the new map and Mayor Stephanie Scott said, "we do not believe that we are socio-economically integrated with the Mendenhall Valley, we don't have the same concerns, the same needs."
 Jonathan Kreiss-Tomkins of Sitka was the Democratic challenger to Thomas.

-Kreiss-Tomkins subsequently defeated Thomas by 32 votes, following a recount.
-As ballot-counting continued beyond election day, the lead went back and forth, even tying at one point.
+After a recount, Kreiss-Tomkins subsequently won by 32 votes against Thomas.
+As ballot-counting continued beyond election day, the lead went back and forth and even tied at one point.